-Headquarters for the Abduction Issue, Government of Japan

-For the Return of All of the Abductees!
+Headquarters for the Abduction Issue, Government of Japan For the Return of All of the Abductees!

-The following is an outline of the cases related to the 17 abductees identified by the Government of Japan (GoJ) (information in brackets shows the age when abduction took place and the location where the abductee went missing).
-With the recognition that there are other cases where the possibility of an abduction by North Korea cannot be ruled out, the GoJ remains fully committed to demand North Korea take action to assure the safety of all abductees and their immediate return to Japan, regardless of whether they are officially identified as victims of abduction by North Korea or not.

-September 19, 1977 Ushitsu Case Mr. KUME Yutaka

-(52, Ishikawa Prefecture) Disappeared off the coast of Ushitsu, Ishikawa Prefecture.
+The following is an outline of the cases related to the 17 abductees identified by the Government of Japan (GoJ) (information in brackets shows the age of each abductee when abduction took place and the location where the abductee went missing).
+With the recognition that there are other cases in which the possibility of abduction by North Korea cannot be ruled out, the GoJ remains fully committed to demanding North Korea take action to ensure the safety of all abductees and their immediate return to Japan regardless of whether they are officially identified as abductees.
+September 19, 1977 Ushitsu Case Mr. KUME Yutaka (52, Ishikawa Prefecture) Disappeared off the coast of Ushitsu, Ishikawa Prefecture.
 His whereabouts are unconfirmed.
 (North Korea denies he entered its territory.)